GLOR205/currency_conversion/README.md

   "from": "USD",
   "to": "EUR"
 }
-🧪 Getting Started Locally
+🚀 How to Run It Locally
-✅ Backend Setup
+🖥 Backend
-Clone the repo and install dependencies:
+Clone the project and install dependencies:

 bash
 Copy